CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: Results

+In terms of runtime, the results of the study demonstrate that the diffusion approach is significantly more efficient.
+On the GEKKO-solvable set, the MINLP solver requires an average of approximately $1957$ seconds per instance, whereas the diffusion solver produces $50$ samples in approximately $29.5$ seconds and can stop earlier if a good solution is found.
+As will be demonstrated in the following per-size analysis, this behaviour is also reflected therein.

-This also support the advantages of the diffusion-based solver against the MINLP solver, finding suboptimal solutions for models which the MINLP solver has not found a optimal solution within the time limit.
+In the instances where the MINLP solver encounters a timeout without yielding a solution, the diffusion-based solver identifies a suboptimal solution for all five scenarios.
+The metrics for these solutions are as follows: an average cost of $375$ units and an average time of $53$ seconds.
+This lends support to one of the key advantages of the diffusion-based solver over the MINLP solver: namely, its ability to identify suboptimal solutions for models with which the MINLP solver has been unable to find an optimal solution within the stipulated time limit.

-Last, we have compared the time to find a solution for each solver regarding the number of nodes of the network model scenarios, averaging the time in the cases where the number of nodes is the same for different scenarios.

-In Fig.~\ref{fig:bar-gekko} it can be seen that the average time for the MINLP solver strongly increases with the increase of the number nodes, with the maximum in 14400 seconds for the instances that reach the time limit.
-In the other hand, in Fig.~\ref{fig:bar-diffusion} it can be seen that the average time for the diffusion-based solver does not strongly increase with the increase of the number of nodes, supporting the fact that the solver is essentially independent of the complexity of the optimization problem.